Dear Graduation Candidate:

-- Important to all degree candidates: Presentation of Candidates for Degrees will be made for each group of degree candidates by Dr. Davis followed by the Conferring of Degrees for these candidates by Dr. Murphy.
+- Important to all degree candidates: Presentation of Candidates for Degrees will be made for each group of degree candidates by Dr. Keller followed by the Conferring of Degrees for these candidates by Dr. Murphy.
 Each group will be asked to stand in unison, be recognized, and then be seated in this order:

 - Associate degree candidates

 - Masters and Specialists degree candidates

 - Dr. Murphy will announce the Presentation of Diplomas by college.

 - A reader will call the name of individual graduates (the graduate will present his/her name card to the reader) for each college.
 Associate degrees will be awarded first.
 Faculty marshals will assist the degree candidates during the ceremony.
 The first row will rise and form a single line starting at the left side of the stage.
 As you receive your diploma cover, move off stage to the right, return to your seat and remain standing until all associate degree candidates for the college have returned.
 This group will then be seated.
 Bachelor degree candidates will follow them.
 The same procedure will be followed by each respective college.

 - All will rise for the Alma Mater and remain standing during the Benediction.
 Males will remove caps and place over the left side of the chest.